How an application «Find My Kids» can help parents of hyperactive children

 9. Interior space organization

 Help your child to organize his living and playing space.
-Hyperactivity is often accompanied with a mess, and getting rid of it is an important organizational skill.
+Hyperactivity is often accompanied by a mess, and getting rid of it is an important organizational skill.

 It is a good idea to buy a lot of colorful containers, mark them (for preschoolers — with pictures) and teach a kid to put things in their places.